 I can’t remember which colleague told me about the Escher museum.
 Maybe Gregg did.
 Or perhaps it was Jonathan, who is more accustomed to my eccentricities.
 Anyway, the name was vaguely familiar, so I looked it up.

+This was the one.
 There was no question about it.
-This is the museum I had to visit.
+This was the museum I had to visit.

 The Escher collection is displayed in the Hague, within the palace at Lange Voorhout.
+Hence, the museum is called Escher in het Paleis.
 Despite the term ‘palace’, it’s not a huge building.
 Perhaps if it was not associated with royalty, it would be more like a mansion.

 My colleague informs me that the Dutch prime minister cycles to work like anyone else.
-This is unsurprising, if even the royals are this practical.
+I thought this was not so very surprising, if even the royals are so practical as to live in a compact mansion.

 As you go through the palace browsing the Escher collection, spend a moment to look at the chandeliers in the rooms and stairways.
 Where else would you see eccentric chandeliers shaped like a skull or an umbrella?
 Designed by Hans van Bentem, it’s like having two museums in one.